Medieval Dragons Ancient & World Dragons Post-Medieval Dragons Catalog

 William De Morgan Persian dragon

 Draco and Ursa Minor constellation card, 1825.
-The Herperian Drakon, a 100-headed dragon, guarded the immortal golden apples of the Hesperides.
+The Hesperian Drakon, a 100-headed serpent dragon named Ladon, guarded the immortal golden apples of the Hesperides.

 Ouroboros dragon from the Clavis Inferni sive magia alba et nigra approbata Metratona, 18th century